Want to know what your two biggest allies are when it comes to protecting yourself against cancer?

 Curiosity can send you looking for trouble even before signs or symptoms suggest that a problem exists.

-Vigilance can help you spot potential signs and symptoms of cancer and bring them to your doctor's attention so they can be evaluated.
+Vigilance can help you spot potential symptoms of cancer and bring them to your doctor's attention so they can be evaluated.

 Together, the two may help you find cancer in its earliest stages, when it may be easiest to treat.